Teresa Mendoza was one day past her due date when she found out her daughter had died.

 After 24 hours of labor that was mentally, emotionally and physically exhausting, Mendoza met her daughter.

-"She had dark hair, long fingers and big feet, we like to think she would have been a dancer," Mendoza recalled.
+"She had dark hair, long fingers and big feet, we like to think she would have been a dancer," Mendoza recalls.
 "Our families were able to be there, meet and hold her, celebrate her existence and grieve her death until we said goodbye."

 What is a rainbow baby?